- Guaranteed for 2 full months

 - Instant Digital Download

-New this year to their lineup of lenses is an update of the classic Tamron 90mm macro.
-The official title is the SP 90mm f/2.8 Di Macro 1:1 VC USD.
+The official title of this lens is the Tamron SP 90mm f/2.8 Di Macro 1:1 VC USD.
 Let’s break down that name a little to see the goodies this lens encompasses.

 SP is Tamron’s line of high-end lenses and it carries a price tag of $650 currently on Amazon.
 With an aperture of f/2.8, the lens has solid speed in low light and great separation between subjects.
 Macro 1:1 means you can achieve a life-size capture of your subject on your camera’s sensor.
 VC stands for Vibration Compensation and USD is for Ultra Silent Drive, which is a quieter form of automatic focusing.